franciscojavierarceo/franciscojavierarceo.github.io/content/posts/difficulties-deploying-ml-in-production/difficulties-deploying-ml-in-production.md

 ## 1. Test your feature engineering more than you want to

+Feature engineering is code.

+When software engineers write code for microservices we write lots of unit tests to capture schema changes, validate edge cases, and make the code more readable.

+Unfortunately, these software design concepts don't always translate to machine learning applications.
+This isn't always the case but often this happens because the skills needed to build good machine learning models is rarely the same as the skills needed to write good software.

+So the recommendation is simple: write lots of unit tests covering all of the edge ases that
 ## 2. Codify the range and scale of your features

 ## 3. Separate your model execution from your feature engineering